GLACIS·EU AI Act series·CISO·Updated April 2026

-EU AI Act for CISOs
+EU AI Act for the CISO.

 Article 12

-Why the EU AI Act Matters to CISOs
+Why the Act matters for CISOs

 The EU AI Act isn’t just another compliance checkbox for your legal team.
-It fundamentally changes how organizations must approach AI security—and places CISOs at the center of compliance.
+It fundamentally changes how organizations must approach AI security—€”and places CISOs at the center of compliance.

 Unlike GDPR, which focuses on data protection policies and procedures, the AI Act demands demonstrable technical controls.
 Article 15 explicitly requires "appropriate levels of accuracy, robustness and cybersecurity" for high-risk AI systems, including resilience against AI-specific attacks like data poisoning and model evasion.
 This is security engineering, not policy writing.

-The Shift from Documentation to Evidence
+The shift from documentation to evidence

 Traditional compliance follows a familiar pattern: write policies, conduct annual audits, produce documentation.
 The AI Act breaks this model.
 Article 74 gives market surveillance authorities power to demand: